ljubicicrobert/SSIMS/README.md

 If the **Output folder** exists, user can open it quickly using the **Open output folder** button to the left of the **Output folder** text box.

+### Camera calibration

+Form for camera calibration is a part of the [Unpack video](https://github.com/ljubicicrobert/SSIMS/blob/master/screenshots/video_unpack.png) form.
+Clicking on the **Camera parameters** button will open a [Camera parameters](https://github.com/ljubicicrobert/SSIMS/blob/master/screenshots/camera_parameters_file.png) form which allows two methods of selecting camera parameters: (1) from an existing calibration, or (2) by performing a new calibration.

+If option (1) is selected, camera model can be chosen from (1) a dropdown list, (2) from a file by browsing, or (3) by manual input of parameters.

+When option (2) is selected, the [form will expand](https://github.com/ljubicicrobert/SSIMS/blob/master/screenshots/camera_parameters_calibration.png) to reveal additional options and explanations on how to perform a calibration of a new camera.
+The calibration process involves detection of [chequerboard patterns](https://github.com/ljubicicrobert/SSIMS/blob/master/screenshots/camera_calibration_plot.png) in a series of images, and minimizing the reprojection errors between the image- and object-space by modifying the camera parameters.
+At the end of the procedure, a report will show the [RMS reprojection errors](https://github.com/ljubicicrobert/SSIMS/blob/master/screenshots/camera_calibration_bars.png) obtained using the new camera parameters.

+> **Note #7**: If certain images have a relatively high reprojection error value, it can be beneficial to remove them from the calibration folder and repeat the calibration procedure, as this might improve the calibration accuracy.
+For best results try to keep between 15 and 30 images with chequerboard (target) pattern.
+Also, generation and manual inspection of undistorted chequerboard images is highly advised.

+Calibration script will create a `ret_list.txt` file which contains per-image mean reprojection errors, and a `[camera_model_name].cpf` file which contains the camera parameters - camera intrinsics, radial and tangential distortion coefficients.
+Copying this file to the `camera_profiles` folder of the **SSIMS** tool will make this camera profile available in the dropdown list of the Camera parameters form.

 ### Selecting features for tracking

 In the MAIN form, user can select or input the location of original frames, as well as the location for storing results (output).
 Once the images have been found, user can start feature selection and tracking using the Track features button in the bottom-left corner, which will open [a new window](https://github.com/ljubicicrobert/SSIMS/blob/master/screenshots/select_features.png) to allow the user to manually select static features which will be tracked.